MichielNoback/java_jupyterbook/04_oop/encapsulation.md

 ```

 Quite a lot has changed:
-1. All instance variables have been marked `private` which means only code inside class Cell can access them.
+1. All instance variables have been marked **`private`** which means only code inside class Cell can access them.
 2. Variables have been renamed to be more reflective of what they represent.
-3. A Constructor was added to provide a single point of assignment to both variables, at construction time.
+3. A Constructor was added to provide a single point of initialization to both variables, at construction time.
 4. The constructor performs a check on its parameters so that illegal arguments are caught early.
 5. Javadoc was added to explain the public API.
-6. A single **_getter_** was introduced for property diameter, making it a **_read-only property_**.
+6. A single _getter_ was introduced for property diameter, making it a **_read-only property_**.
 7. No getter was created for property `growthIncrementInMicrometers` because it was decided by the developer (me) that it should only be set once during the life cycle of a Cell object.
-For that reason, instance variable `growthIncrementInMicrometers` was **_marked final_**.
+For that reason, instance variable `growthIncrementInMicrometers` was marked **_final_**.

 One setback of this whole procedure: class `TestTube` will not compile anymore because (a) it attempts to access the `private` members of class Cell and (b) because there is no **_no-arg constructor_** anymore: